Moldova in the Eurovision Song Contest 2017: Competing entries

 Artists and composers had the opportunity to submit their entries between 12 December 2016 and 18 January 2017.
 An international act was able to compete only if they were part of a duo or group where 50% of the lead vocalists were of Moldovan nationality.
 Artists could submit more than one song, however, if they were chosen as a semi-finalist with more than one song, the artist would have to choose one entry to continue with in the competition.
 At the conclusion of the submission deadline, 40 valid entries were received by the broadcaster.
 The live audition round took place on 21 January 2017 at TRM studios in Chișinău where 14 semi-finalists were selected to advance.
 The auditions were broadcast on Moldova 2 as well as online via trm.md.
 "Not Over You" performed by Maxim Zavidia was withdrawn from the competition and therefore did not attend the auditions.
 Shakya also did not attend the auditions and therefore his song "Beautiful Life" was disqualified.
 Among the semi-finalists was 2010 Moldovan Eurovision entrant SunStroke Project.

-On 23 January 2017, "Mama" performed by Constantin Cobîlean was withdrawn from the competition and replaced with the song "Va fi târziu" performed by Valentina Nejel due to the Russian language version of the former song having been publicly performed in 2015.
+On 23 January 2017, "Mama" performed by Constantin Cobîlean was withdrawn from the competition and replaced with the song "Never Give Up on Us" performed by Nadia Moșneagu due to the Russian language version of the former song having been publicly performed in 2015.
 On 14 February, "Călător" performed by Boris Covali was withdrawn and replaced by Liuba Doga and her song "One Thought Away", which was also withdrawn and ultimately replaced with the song "Ne-a fost iubirea un joc" performed by Sergiu Pungă.
 On 24 January, "Baby, Don't Cry" performed by Irina Kit was withdrawn following the revelation that its chorus had similarities to the song "Bananza" by Akon; she was replaced by Samir Loghin and his song "Glow".